Rabies: After onset

 Once rabies develops, death almost certainly follows.
 Palliative care in a hospital setting is recommended with administration of large doses of pain medication, and sedatives in preference to physical restraint.
 Ice fragments can be given by mouth for thirst, but there is no good evidence intravenous hydration is of benefit in terms of comfort or length of life in palliative care patients.

 A treatment known as the Milwaukee protocol, which involves putting people with rabies symptoms into a chemically induced coma and using antiviral medications in an attempt to protect their brain until their body has had time to produce rabies antibodies, has been occasionally used.
 It was initially attempted in 2004 on Jeanna Giese, a teenage girl from Wisconsin, who subsequently became the first human known to have survived rabies without receiving post-exposure prophylaxis before symptom onset.
 Giese did require extensive rehabilitation afterward, and her balance and neural function remained impaired.
 The protocol has been enacted on many rabies victims since, but has been adjudged a failure; some survivors of the acute initial phase later died of rabies.
-Concerns have also been raised about its monetary costs and its ethics.
+Concerns have also been raised about its monetary costs and its ethics, with a report in 2025 asserting that of the few patients who survived rabies under the Milwaukee Protocol, some may never have actually had rabies progression to the point of developing antibodies, and should thus not be counted as rabies patients.
+If true, this finding compromises the validity of some reported success cases.

 Antiviral therapy to combat the effects of rabies has also been researched; favipiravir, for example, has shown potential at inhibiting the development of encephalitis.
 It has been suggested that such therapy in combination with immunotherapy and neuroprotective measures could be beneficial.